amaximus/pollen-hu-card/README.md

 # Custom Lovelace card for pollen information in Hungary

 This Lovelace custom card displays pollen information provided by Pollen Information Integration filtered based on concentration level.
+You will need to install first the [Pollen Information Hungary](https://github.com/amaximus/pollen_hu) integration from HACS.

 ### Installation